hurlbertlab/dietdatabase/instructions/instructions.md

   </tr>
   <tr>
     <td>Habitat_type</td>
     <td>List one or more of the following habitat designations describing the habitat in which the study was conducted.
-If listing
-    multiple habitat types, use a ";" to separate them.
-        +forest
+        * forest
-	+broadleaf evergreen forest
+	* broadleaf evergreen forest
-        +deciduous forest
+        * deciduous forest
-        +coniferous forest
+        * coniferous forest
-        +woodland
-        +scrubland
-        +grassland
-        +desert
+        * woodland
+        * scrubland
+        + grassland
+        + desert
         +wetland
         +agriculture
         +urban